-Under Alternative 2, B-16 would be closed to public access as described under Alternative 1, with the exception of special events (racing events).
+Under Alternative 2, B-16 would be closed to the majority of public access as described under Alternative 1, with the exception of Navy-authorized activities, such as tribal ceremonial or cultural site visits, academic research, and regulatory or management activities (e.g., BLM or NDOW activities or flood management activities).
+The Navy would allow land managers to continue coordinating access to the ranges for flood management purposes.
+Under Alternative 2, the Navy would also allow access for special events (racing events).
 Races within B-16 would be permitted and managed by the BLM, the State of Nevada, or the Navy in accordance with a MOU.
-Race scheduling and training deconfliction would be performed between the BLM, the State of Nevada, and the Navy.
+Race scheduling and training de-confliction would be performed between the BLM, the State of Nevada, and the Navy.
 The BLM would manage those portions of races occurring on BLM-managed lands, and the Navy would manage those portions of races occurring on B-16.
 These programs would require safety training and a signed MOU.
 A range sweep would be conducted prior to the race or event using government provided ground transportation.
 After all race participants have exited the restricted area on Navy property, the Navy would conduct a final sweep with the designated race or event officials.
 The implementation of the actions and restrictions required based on the MOU would reduce the safety risk to the public by defining standard operating procedures, management practices, and impact minimization measures.
 There would be no increased risk to public health and safety with the implementation of Alternative 2 because security fencing would restrict access to the range, the public would not interact with any training activities, and procedures would be in place for allowable use access.
 The withdrawn land areas would be designated for military use and fenced on the B-16, reducing risks to public health and safety.
 Therefore, there would be no significant impact on public health and safety in B-16 under Alternative 2.